kazuhiro4949/EditDistance/README.md

 *N* and M is sequence sizes of each array.
 D is edit distance and P is the number of deletion.

 In our context, Wu' Algorithm seems to be the best algorithm.
-It has better performance than the others when the app has many items to show on UTableView and add or delete a few items.
+It has better performance than the others when your app has many items to show on UTableView and add or delete a few items.

 # Pros and Cons
 Calculation in this library is not always reasonable to update UI.
-I recommended you calculating edit distance in background and update UI in main thread.
+I recommend that your app calculate edit distance in background and update UI in main thread.

 # Feature
 - [x] You don't need to calculate diff manually.